Getting rid of microplastic: the problem and possible solutions

 Are we ever getting rid of plastic?

-Although it wasn’t until 2016 that solutions to address the problem really took off, the problems of the presence of plastics in the oceans were very well known.
-Bellou and her colleagues analyzed countless methods and most of them were dedicated to monitoring with only a small percent built to do some cleaning.
+Although it wasn’t until 2016 that solutions to address the problem really took off, the problems created by plastics in the oceans were very well known.
+Bellou and her colleagues analyzed countless methods and most of them were dedicated to monitoring with only a small percentage built to do some cleaning.

 For companies like Jason Hyde that are working hard to make an impact, and repurposing the plastics fished out of the ocean to make quality products, efficient cleaning-up systems are key.
 This is why the latest plastic-picking drones fill us with hope.

 Some are floating drones resembling whale sharks and another of the new innovations is a four-wheeled robot that looks a lot like the Mars rover.
 Hopefully, the cleanup starts in no time, and we can finally start getting rid of plastic.